How to Screen Record on iPhone in 4 Easy Steps

 Step 4: Access, edit, and share your recording

-Once you’ve stopped recording, the video file will be saved automatically to your Photos app.
-Here’s how to access and manage your recording:
+After you stop recording, the video will be automatically saved to your Photos app.

 Edit and share the video